 Here are more details on a few things that you should consider when picking a great baby bouncer:

-Adjustable Positioning & Portability: The best baby bouncers will serve several purposes: it can be great for playing or napping, but also for spoon feeding or finishing a bottle.
+Adjustable Positioning & Portability: The best baby bouncers will serve several purposes: it can be great for playing or napping, but also for spoon feeding or finishing a bottle (check out the best-rated high chairs here).
 Some of the nicer bouncers have multiple seating positions, adjusting from high and upright (like for feeding), to moderately upright (like for play), to lying flat down (like for napping).
 Though the adjustable ones tend to be more expensive, they are much more versatile and you will find yourself using the bouncer for different activities; you'll get your money's worth.

 Bouncers that can lie flat also tend to be more portable, making it easier to squeeze into your trunk, into a box when moving, or under the couch when cleaning up.
 When I first packed my car to travel with a 6-month old, we came to the realization that somehow our SUV wasn't big enough for all our baby stuff.
 A folding bouncer would have helped tremendously!
 More traditional models that have been on the market for decades, like the Fisher Price baby bouncer, are good cheap basic bouncers but they are really terrible for portability.
 The Baby Bjorn Balance Bouncer folds completely flat, as pictured to the left, which is a really great feature.